IN-CORE/incore-docs/manual/source/faq.md

     documentation or contact us at <incore-dev@lists.illinois.edu>.

-- *How do I import files to IN-CORE datasets service?*
+- *How do I upload files to IN-CORE datasets service?*

     There are two ways of importing files such as inventory datasets to IN-CORE service.
 The first uses Python script calling **pyIncore* for file upload, and the second describes how to use a web application (Postmen, RESTer) to send POST